Edem2326/Yigit-lab-CPRG-colorimetric-image-analysis/README.md

 Overview

-The workflow converts RGB images into CIE L* a* b* color space and performs block-based analysis of the a* channel to quantify chromogenic signal associated with CPRG substrate conversion.
+This workflow converts RGB images into CIE L* a* b* color space and performs block-based analysis of the a* channel to quantify chromogenic signal associated with CPRG substrate conversion.
 Spatial variation in signal is captured using grid-based sampling and visualized as heat maps across assay regions.

 -------------------------------------------------------
 #### STEP by STEP